 Wart Removal Treatment General Information & Aftercare

-The information provided within this document should be followed by all patients receiving a Wart Removal treatment at Clear Medical.
-Prior to receiving treatment (and after the treatment is administered) it is crucial to the health of your skin and the success of your treatment that you read and follow ALL guidelines contained in this document.
+The information provided within this document should be followed by all patients receiving Wart Removal treatment at Clear Medical.
+Prior to receiving treatment (and after the treatment is administered), it is crucial to the health of your skin and the success of your treatment that you read and follow ALL guidelines contained in this document.

 Patients who should NOT be treated:

 - Individuals with active cold sores, open wounds, sunburn, excessively sensitive skin, dermatitis or inflammatory rosacea.

 - Individuals with any history of herpes simplex.

 - Individuals with a history of allergies, rashes, and other skin reactions, or may be sensitive to any of the components of this treatment.